 The first €30 per week of means as assessed by the Department of Social Protection does not affect the rate of pension.
 After that, the pension is reduced by €2.50 each week for every €2.50 of means.

-If you are getting Farm Assist and the different means test that applies to the State Pension (Non-Contributory) results in you getting a lower level of payment, you keep your entitlement to the higher amount.
+If you were getting Farm Assist and the different means test that applies to the State Pension (Non-Contributory) results in you getting a lower level of payment, you keep your entitlement to the higher amount.

 When your spouse, civil partner or cohabitant reaches 66 you will no longer get an increase in your payment for them as a qualified adult.
 However, he or she may apply for a State Pension (Non-Contributory) in his/her own right.